Thilakan: Career

 Thilakan began his career in cinema with a role in the P. J. Antony-directed Malayalam movie Periyar (1973).
 He then worked in Gandharvakshetram and Ulkadal (1979).
 His first role as a lead character was as Kallu Varkey, a drunkard in Kolangal (1981).
 Thilakan was awarded his first Kerala State Film Awards in 1982 for his role in Yavanika.
+He also won Kerala State Award for supporting actor in Yathra which also starred Mammootty.

 In 1988, he received the National Film Award for Best Supporting Actor for his performance in Rithubhedam, and again in 1994.
 In 1998, he won State awards for Santhanagopalam and Gamanam.
 He was strongly favored to get another National Film Award for Best Actor for his performance in the movie Perumthachan, but the award was given to Amitabh Bachchan over Thilakan amidst suspicions of strong lobbying, as Amitabh had announced his retirement earlier that year.
 The film Kireedam was a milestone in Thilakan's career; in this film, he portrayed a helpless policeman silently watching the fate of his son, played by Mohanlal, who was corrupted by society's influences.
-In 1989 he performed in Mrugya, in which his role of a Reverend Father Panangodan was well appreciated by critics and won him many accolades.
-In the 1990s Thilakan was part of many Mohanlal evergreen hit films.
-In 1987, he played the comic role of Ananthan Nambiar in the cult-classic comedy movie Nadodikkattu, from which several of Thilakan's lines became very popular.
+In 1989 he performed in Mammootty starrer Mrugya, in which his role of a Reverend Father Panangodan was well appreciated by critics and won him many accolades.
+In the 1990s Thilakan was part of many Mammootty and Mohanlal evergreen hit films.
+In 1987, he was appreciated for his role in Thaniyavarthanam where he portrayed a man who is the head of a family where his nephew played by Mammootty becomes lunatic due to superstition and lack of awareness of mental health.
+He was awarded the Second Best Actor for Thaniyavarthanam.
+In the same year, he also played the comic role of Ananthan Nambiar in the cult-classic comedy movie Nadodikkattu, from which several of Thilakan's lines became very popular.
+He also starred in the National award winning movie Mathilukal, which was directed by Adoor Gopalakrishnan in which he played the role of a warden of the jail who develops a rapport with the prisoner Vaikom Muhammad Basheer (Mammootty).
 In 1993, he continued his role as the father of Sethu Madhavan (Mohanlal) in the movie Chenkol.
 Like its prequel Kireedam, this movie also fared well both commercially and critically.
-His role as a retired mathematics teacher, father of Aadu Thoma (Mohanlal), in the 1995 blockbuster movie Sphadikam was well appreciated by critics and audiences alike.
+His role as a retired mathematics teacher and headmaster C.P Chacko alias Kaduva Chacko, father of Thomas Chacko alias Aadu Thoma (Mohanlal), in the 1995 blockbuster movie Spadikam was well appreciated by critics and audiences alike.
 In 1998, he played the role of Dileep's father in the superhit Meenathil Thalikettu, and in his subsequent release he donned the role of a villain in the Kunchako Boban starrer Mayilpeelikavu.
 In the same year, he was also seen in Chinthavishtayaya Shyamala.
-Other notable films Thilakan has acted in include Moonnam Pakkam, Namukku Parkkan Munthiri Thoppukal, Mookkilla Rajyathu, Randam Bhavam, Kaattu Kuthira and Yavanika.
+Other notable films Thilakan has acted in include Yathra, Mukthi, Kauravar, Moonnam Pakkam, Kilukkam, Namukku Parkkan Munthiri Thoppukal, Mookkilla Rajyathu, Randam Bhavam, Kaattu Kuthira and Yavanika.